 All capital letters are tall.
-They almost fill the space between the baseline and the line above.
+They almost fill the space between the baseline and the second line above.
+(Letters below are shown at half size.)

 The rules for round lowercase letters also apply to the uppercase letters: C, G, O, Q, and S. Each starts at 2 on the clock and goes up.
 Since these are tall letters the round parts are somewhat elongated vertically.
 Have the students say the letter names as they write the letters to establish a strong associative link between letter shape, motor movement, and letter name.
 The cross on the Q starts at the top and slants in the direction we write.